-*This is the more premium Bombay Sapphire gin which is smoother and stronger than the classic, with two additional botanicals carefully selected then slowly distilled for a more intense flavour.
+*Star of Bombay the more premium Bombay Sapphire gin, which is smoother and stronger than the classic, with two additional botanicals carefully selected then slowly distilled for a more intense flavour.

 I recommend the crispy salt cod fritters or melt in the mouth tempura prawns and if you’re after something really special, the granite oysters.

 Cocktails are competitively priced (£8-£10) but food prices are right at the top end here and the portions are also on to small side too, so be prepared to make a dent in your wallet before you’re full.